Lai Bhaari

 On 25 January 2015 Lai Bhaari broke all previous records and got the highest television viewership for any film in Maharashtra (Marathi – Hindi) with 5727 TVTs.

 It is remade in Odia as Jaga Hatare Pagha starring Anubhav Mohanty.
 It ran for more than 100 days in Maharashtra.
+At Maharashtracha Favourite Kon?
+Film Won MFK Award for Favourite Film, MFK Award for Favourite Actor, MFK Award for Favourite Villain, MFK Award for Favourite Supporting Actress, MFK Award for Favourite Singer Male.